-- (a) In accordance with the schedule approved by Secretary, periodic performance monitoring and O&M reports shall be submitted to the Secretary. - (b) As applicable, performance monitoring or O&M reports shall include a recommendation for: - (1) continued performance monitoring or O&M; - (2) discontinuance of corrective action due to poor system performance; - (3) modifications to the approved corrective action plan; or - (4) cessation of corrective action when the objectives specified in \S 35-603 have been met. - (c) The Secretary shall provide a written response to the PRP in response to recommendations outlined in the report.
+- (a) In accordance with the schedule approved by Secretary, periodic performance monitoring and O&M reports shall be submitted to the Secretary. - (b) As applicable, performance monitoring or O&M reports shall include a recommendation for: - (1) continued performance monitoring or O&M; - (2) discontinuance of corrective action due to poor system performance; - (3) modifications to the approved corrective action plan; or - (4) cessation of corrective action when the objectives specified in § 35-603 have been met. - (c) The Secretary shall provide a written response to the PRP in response to recommendations outlined in the report.

 § 35-611.
-SITE-GENERATED WASTES
+SITE GENERATED WASTES

-- (a) Unless approved by the Secretary for management in an Area of Contamination, sitegenerated hazardous waste shall be managed in accordance with the Vermont Hazardous Waste Management Rules Regulations. - (b) The Secretary may allow for the on-site remediation of a site contaminated with a hazardous material without requiring hazardous waste certification and permitting provided such activity is conducted in accordance with an approved corrective action plan and approved by the Vermont Hazardous Materials Program.
-Corrective Action Plan. - (c) Investigation-derived wastes shall be managed and disposed as follows:

-- (1) If a hazardous waste, in accordance with the Vermont Hazardous Waste Management Regulations. - (2) If the waste contains polychlorinated biphenyls (PCBs) in excess of 50 parts per million (ppm), it shall be managed in accordance with the Toxic Substance Control Act (TSCA).
+- (a) Unless approved by the Secretary for management in an Area of Contamination, site generated hazardous waste shall be managed in accordance with the Vermont Hazardous Waste Management Regulations. - (b) The Secretary may allow for the on-site remediation of a site contaminated with a hazardous material without requiring hazardous waste certification and permitting provided such activity is conducted in accordance with an approved corrective action plan and approved by the Vermont Hazardous Materials Program.. - (c) Investigation derived wastes shall be managed and disposed as follows: - (1) If a hazardous waste, in accordance with the Vermont Hazardous Waste Management Regulations. - (2) If the waste contains polychlorinated biphenyls (PCBs) in excess of 50 parts per million (ppm), it shall be managed in accordance with the Toxic Substance Control Act (TSCA).
 Such waste also shall be managed as a hazardous waste in accordance with the Vermont Hazardous Waste Management Regulations (VT01 hazardous waste code).
-If PCBs are present at concentrations below 50 ppm, the waste may also be subject to management under TSCA. - (3) If the waste does not meet the criteria of subdivisions (c)(1) or (c)(2) of this subsection, the waste shall be disposed of: - (A) in accordance with the Solid Waste Management Rules, or - (B) under a waste management plan approved as a part of the site investigation work plan, provided no investigation-derived waste containing a hazardous material above an environmental standard is transported off the site. - (4) PurgePetroleum contaminated purge water generated from groundwater monitoring, well development, wells and sampling shallould equipment decontamination water may be managed in a way that is environmentally compatible withreturned to the type and concentration of ground within the suspected or known contaminant in area where it was extracted as approved by the aquifer.
-Secretary.
-Purge water may only be released on the ground surface in the area where it was removed if it is demonstrated that the contaminant plume is not exacerbated and that an uncontaminated area will not be contaminated by releasing the purge water on the ground. - (5) Non-petroleum, non-hazardous waste contaminated purge water may be returned to the ground within the area where it was extracted as approved by the Secretary.
+If PCBs are present at concentrations below 50 ppm, the waste may also be subject to management under TSCA. - (3) If the waste does not meet the criteria of subdivisions (c)(1) or (c)(2) of this subsection, the waste shall be disposed of: - (A) in accordance with the Solid Waste Management Rules, or

+- (B) under a waste management plan approved as a part of the site investigation work plan, provided no investigation-derived waste containing a hazardous material above an environmental standard is transported off the site. - (4) Purge water generated from groundwater monitoring, well development, and sampling shall be managed in a way that is environmentally compatible with the type and concentration of the suspected or known contaminant in the aquifer.
+Purge water may only be released on the ground surface in the area where it was removed if it is demonstrated that the contaminant plume is not exacerbated and that an uncontaminated area will not be contaminated by releasing the purge water on the ground.

-SUBCHAPTER 7 LONG_TERM MONITORING
+SUBCHAPTER 7 LONG-TERM MONITORING